MihirBafna/ecDNA-Analytics/README.md

     python3 -m venv env
     source env/bin/activate
     ```
-3. Recursively install all dependencies into your virtual environment (requirements.txt is provided)
+3. (For pip only) Recursively install all dependencies into your virtual environment (requirements.txt is provided)
-    * Using Conda:
-        <sub>Skip this step</sub>

     * Using pip:
     ```bash
      pip install -r requirements.txt